gestalta/gestalta.github.io/_posts/shibari/education/9998-01-01-hardpoint.md

 A few people asked if I could publish the responses so I've collected and listed them here...
 I've deleted any duplicate answers but otherwise I haven't really done any editing on this at all.

 Some of the people responding were qualified (structural engineers, climbing instructors etc.), others were not and so at this stage this information should probably be taken more as an opinion survey than reliable facts.
 Although I'm more than happy if anyone qualified wants to send me suggestions/corrections (info@gestalta.co.uk), and at some point I'll also edit it to read a little more concisely.
+Thanks goes to everyone who messaged or commented to contribute this information, and an extra thanks to Mark De Viate and Gishi Nawa who took the time to

 <h3>QUESTIONS TO ASK VENUE OWNERS</h3>
 What materials is this made of?<br>